lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 - `_data`: The call data to be executed.
 - `_signature`: bytes32 ethereum signature.

-_Returns:_ `bytes` , the returned data as abi-encoded bytes if the call on ERC725 account succeeded, otherwise revert with a reason-string.
+_Returns:_ `bytes` , the returned data as abi-encoded bytes if the call on ERC725 smart contract succeeded, otherwise revert with a reason-string.

 **Important:** the message to sign MUST be of the following format: `<KeyManager address>` + `<signer nonce>` + `<_data payload>` .
 These 3 parameters MUST be: